What to make of these viral racist rants?

 "We have to decide as a multicultural society are we going to look away when this happens or are we going to work to move towards change, and publicly show that that is not the popular sentiment," she said.

-Andre Perry - education consultant, columnist for The Hechinger Report and a contributor to CNN.com

 "There is a clear push back against diversity in our society.
-When you look at the battle on college campuses, you see that there's been a rise in hate groups that have spurred up across the country," he said, citing speeches by white nationalist Richard Spencer on campuses.
+When you look at the battle on college campuses, you see that there's been a rise in hate groups that have spurred up across the country," said education consultant Andre Perry, citing speeches by white nationalist Richard Spencer on campuses.

-Perry pointed to the recent stabbing death of Richard Collins III, a black Bowie State University student.
+Perry, a columnist for The Hechinger Report and a contributor to CNN.com, pointed to the recent stabbing death of Richard Collins III, a black Bowie State University student.
 Police charged University of Maryland College Park student Sean Urbanski, 22, who is white, with killing Collins, 23.
 Police said Urbanski was a member of a Facebook group called "Alt-Reich," which spewed hate toward black people and other minorities.

 Authorities plan to investigate whether the killing is a hate crime.